APLMOOC/APLMOOC/docs/course/ch4/part1.md

 You've already seen this one, but let's see how it works in more detail.

-!!! note "Typing the reshape operator `⍴`"
+!!! note "Typing the reshape function `⍴`"

     Prefix method: <kbd>PREFIX</kbd> <kbd>r</kbd>

     Tab method: <kbd>r</kbd> <kbd>r</kbd> ++tab++

-The dyadic reshape operator, `⍴`, takes in a shape on the left and a value to use as a filler on the right.
+The dyadic reshape function, `⍴`, takes in a shape on the left and a value to use as a filler on the right.
 Let's see it in action:

 ```apl